NxPKG/khulnasoft-docs/content/cloudflare-one/policies/gateway/egress-policies/dedicated-egress-ips.md

 Only available on Enterprise plans.
 {{</Aside>}}

 Dedicated egress IPs are static IP addresses that can be used to allowlist traffic from your organization.
-These IPs are unique to your account and are not used by any other customers routing traffic through Cloudflare’s network.
-Each dedicated egress IP consists of an IPv4 address and an IPv6 range that are assigned to a specific Cloudflare data center.
-At minimum, Cloudflare will provision your account with two dedicated egress IPs corresponding to data centers in two different cities.
+These IPs are unique to your account and are not used by any other customers routing traffic through Khulnasoft’s network.
+Each dedicated egress IP consists of an IPv4 address and an IPv6 range that are assigned to a specific Khulnasoft data center.
+At minimum, Khulnasoft will provision your account with two dedicated egress IPs corresponding to data centers in two different cities.
 An account can have any number of additional dedicated egress IPs.

 ## Enable egress IPs

 To start routing traffic through dedicated egress IPs:

 1. Contact your account team to obtain a dedicated egress IP.
-2. In [Zero Trust](https://one.dash.cloudflare.com), go to **Settings** > **Network**.
+2. In [Zero Trust](https://one.dash.Khulnasoft.com), go to **Settings** > **Network**.
 3. Enable **Proxy** for TCP.
 4. (Optional) Select **UDP**.
 This will allow HTTP/3 traffic to egress with your dedicated IPs.